-Our establishment program aims to produce a high quality forest through the following practices:
+Our establishment program aims to produce a high-quality forest through the following practices:

-- High quality and healthy tree stock properly handled to the site - Cultivation of the soil; - Placing the tree roots in the soil in a position that encourages stability; - Reducing competition from other vegetation in the first years of growth; - Minimise frosting in frost prone regions. - Addition of fertiliser at low fertility sites.
+- High quality and healthy tree stock properly handled to the site - Cultivation of the soil; - Placing the tree roots in the soil in a position that encourages stability; - Reducing competition from other vegetation in the first years of growth; - Minimise frosting in frost prone regions. - Addition of fertiliser at low fertility sites and at sites where significant growth will result without leaching.

 Herbicides are used for weed control and are usually confined to the year of planting and the following year.
 Successful establishment means that herbicides are only required to be used up to three times every 25 to 30 years.
-Applications by aircraft before and after planting are limited to areas where weeds are likely to be a problem.
+Applications by helicopter before and after planting are limited to areas where weeds are likely to be a problem.
 Spot spraying after planting is typically only undertaken in sensitive areas.

 Herbicides are selected based on their ability to desiccate and/or kill the target weed species at the same time as being safe to use (i.e. non-toxic to non-target species, such as animals and humans) and breaking down quickly in soil or water to a safe organic substance.
-Application plans include strategies to protect watercourses, wildlife habitats, areas of native forest, boundaries and other ecosystem services.
+Application plans include strategies to protect watercourses, wildlife habitats, areas of native forest, boundaries and other ecosystem services and values.